nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 For the first case the :file:`.htaccess` file shipped with ownCloud should do this work for your when running Apache.
-You only need to make sure that your web server is using this file.
+You only need to make sure that your Web server is using this file.
 When running nginx please refer to the :ref:`nginx_configuration_example` example.

 .. note: The following step is important for users using the linux packages